Severe Tropical Storm "Uwan"

 - The wind signals warn the public of the general wind threat over an area due to the tropical cyclone.
 Local winds may be slightly stronger/enhanced in coastal and upland/mountainous areas exposed to winds.
 Winds are less strong in areas sheltered from the prevailing wind direction.

-- The enhanced Southwest Monsoon will bring strong to gale-force gusts over the following areas (especially in coastal and upland areas exposed to winds):
+- Furthermore, outside the areas under Wind Signals, UWAN will also bring occasionally gusty conditions reaching strong to gale-force strength over the following areas (especially in coastal and upland areas exposed to winds):

 - HAZARDS AFFECTING COASTAL WATERS

-- A Gale Warning is in effect over the seaboard of Extreme Northern Luzon.
-Refer to Gale Warning No. 1 issued at 5:00 PM today.
+- A Gale Warning is in effect over the northern seaboard of Northern Luzon and the western seaboards of Northern and Central Luzon.
+For more details, refer to Gale Warning No. 13 issued at 5:00 PM today.

 - 24-Hour Sea Condition Outlook

-- Up to very rough seas over the following coastal waters:
+- Up to very rough or high seas over the following coastal waters:

 - Sea travel is risky for all types or tonnage of vessels.
 All mariners must remain in port or, if underway, seek shelter or safe harbor as soon as possible until winds and waves subside.